gw4-isambard/docs/CONTRIBUTING.md

 # Contributing to Intro to CPP

-The following is a set of guidelines for contributing to the training material: Introduction to Cloud Pilot Project.
+The following is a set of guidelines for contributing to the GW4 Isambard documentation: https://github.com/gw4-isambard/docs.
-These are not rules but will help to avoid conflict and help to ensure the smooth development of the project and adoption of Pull Requests.
+These are not rules but will help to avoid conflict and help to ensure the smooth development of the material.

 Table of Contents